tarantool/tarantool-python/README.rst

 Features
 --------

+    * ANSI SQL, including views, joins, referential and check constraints
     * Lua packages for non-blocking I/O, fibers and HTTP
     * MsgPack data format and MsgPack based client-server protocol
     * Two data engines:
-        * 100% in-memory with optional persistence
+        * memtx - the in-memory storage engine with optional persistence
-        * 2-level disk-based B-tree, to use with large data sets (powered by `Sophia`_)
+        * vinyl - the on-disk storage engine to use with large data sets
     * secondary key and index iterators support (can be non-unique and composite)
-    * multiple index types: HASH, BITSET, TREE
+    * multiple index types: HASH, BITSET, TREE, RTREE
     * asynchronous master-master replication
     * authentication and access control